-Adult-onset dystonia-parkinsonism is a rare neurodegenerative disease usually presenting before the age of 30 which is characterized by dystonia, L-dopa-responsive parkinsonism, pyramidal signs and rapid cognitive decline.
+Adult-onset dystonia-parkinsonism is a rare neurodegenerative disease usually presenting before the age of 30 and which is characterized by dystonia, L-dopa-responsive parkinsonism, pyramidal signs and rapid cognitive decline.

+Prevalence is unknown.
 Only 14 cases have been reported to date.

 Disease onset occurs in late adolescence or early adulthood (usually before the age of 30) and usually presents with parkinsonism (tremor, rigidity, bradykinesia), dystonia and rapid cognitive decline.
 Eye movement abnormalities (supranuclear vertical gaze palsy, eyelid opening apraxia), pyramidal tract signs, and psychiatric features such as depression and personality changes have also been reported in some patients.
 Dopaminergic treatment is initially successful with regard to parkinsonism, but the development of prominent dyskinesias often follows.